ixis-victor/samurai/README.md

 # TODO

 - Important things
-    - Make the theme responsive
+    - Make the theme responsive (theme is not completed in desktop yet).
     - Finish setting up elyisa cron.
     - Finish the checking for general module updates.
     - Implement a function that will check samurai has access to the site before saving it.
 If samurai can't access the site - throw an error.
     - Update permissions for the new entity types e.g. Security announcement, Project.
     - Client pages and security announcement pages need to be panel pages.
     - Add a core version number to the client entity type so it can be added as a filter in the client view page.
-    - Make it work with drush aliases.
     - Send an email to all subscribed users when a security update is available with a list of affected sites.
 - Moderately important things
     - Utilise views.inc to make the views look and work nicer.